JohnnyMarcone/godot-gdscript-toolkit/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Buy me a coffe](https://img.shields.io/badge/Buy%20me%20a%20coffe-FF5E5B?logo=ko-fi&logoColor=white)](https://ko-fi.com/pawel_lampe)

+> **Note:** This is a fork of [Scony/godot-gdscript-toolkit](https://github.com/Scony/godot-gdscript-toolkit) that adds a `gdformat --reorder-code` option for automatically reordering class-level definitions.
+See [Reordering definitions with gdformat](#reordering-definitions-with-gdformat) below.

 This project provides a set of tools for daily work with `GDScript`.
 At the moment it provides:

 - A parser that produces a parse tree for debugging and educational purposes.